section-engineering-education/engineering-education/async.md

 When we call poll on a future we are allowing progress to be made on that future.

 The return type for `poll()` is of type `Poll` which is an algebraic data type that can be `Poll::Ready(data)` or `Poll::Pending` as shown by the enum.
-If the future has finished, i.e. our socket is done waiting, then we can return that data as `Poll::Ready(data)`.
+If the future has finished, i.e. our toy socket is done waiting, then we can return that data as `Poll::Ready(data)`.
 However, poll must never block, so as soon it knows it can't make progress it should return `Poll::Pending` (like when `has_data_to_read()` is `false`).

 Note, a task might have multiple things to wait on, and thus `poll` may need to return `Poll::Pending` multiple times before it can eventually return `Poll::Ready(data)`.

 ### Defining an Executor
 <!-- This whole section needs some work.
 I'm not happy with it but I'm fine submitting with it in this state -->
-An executor is what takes a future or multiple and runs them.
+An executor is what takes one or multiple futures and runs them.
 How to run it, whether that be single-threaded or multithreaded, with priorities, and so on, is left very open-ended as far as Rust is concerned. <!-- there are too many commas: I'm just trying to say that async does not mean single-threaded -->
-However, In this article, we will only be talking about how an [event loop](https://en.wikipedia.org/wiki/Event_loop) driven executor works using a single thread.
+However, in this article, we will only be talking about how an [event loop](https://en.wikipedia.org/wiki/Event_loop) driven executor works using a single thread.

 We can think about how we can implement an executor similar to our first asynchronous function idea:
 We could iterate over each future and poll it to check if it is ready; and if it is not ready, just poll it again.